-Managing multiple Workers projects with Lerna · Cloudflare Workers docs
+Managing multiple Workers projects with Lerna

 ~/workers-monorepo $ lerna run publish

-lerna info run Ran npm script "publish" in "public-api" in 4.8s:
+lerna info Executing command in 2 packages: "npm run publish"lerna info run Ran npm script "publish" in "public-api" in 4.8s:

-> wrangler publish
+> [email protected] publish /workers-monorepo/packages/public-api> wrangler publish

 lerna info run Ran npm script "publish" in "private-api" in 6.5s:

-> wrangler publish
+> [email protected] publish /workers-monorepo/packages/private-api> wrangler publish

-lerna success run Ran npm script "publish" in 2 packages in 6.5s:
+lerna success run Ran npm script "publish" in 2 packages in 6.5s:lerna success - public-apilerna success - private-api

-If you’d like to explore an example repository, check out the accompanying open-source codebase on GitHub for this tutorial.
+If you would like to review an example repository, refer to the accompanying open-source codebase on GitHub for this tutorial.